 Think of What Excites You

 The first step in choosing the right career is to think about your interests.
-Decide whether you prefer analyzing numbers or have an enthusiasm for creating things from scratch like doing arts and crafts.
+Decide whether you prefer analyzing numbers or have an enthusiasm for creating things from scratch.
 Passion is what keeps you committed to your goals.
 Remember, if you love what you do, there’s not a day you’ll consider it working.

 Think About Your Strengths and Weaknesses